Do you want to become a professional cellist?

 Every month we organize a performing moment for all strings.
 Here you can train yourself to play for others and you will listen to other students.

-II also give a group lesson every 3 to 4 weeks.
+II also give a group lesson every week.
 A special technical phenomenon can be dealt with here.
 Here I also learn you to express you critically (but not negatively!) about what your fellow students have played.

 You also have rehearsals with a co-repetitor.
 You make appointments with the pianist.
 The rehearsals with the co-repetitor are essential for the training.
 Here you become acquainted with the repertoire, the piano parts, and you learn to play together.